 Nell Hodgson (1920-2009), retired nurse, grandmother and poet, lived in Morwell, Victoria, with her husband Norm for many years.
 They were active in the Salvation Army corps, and many community activities.
 They developed a prayer network, “Prayer Power for the Valley”, encouraging Christians from all the Churches in the Latrobe Valley to pray together for their community (Headlines 26 & 33)

-David Juler was a lecturer in English language and literature, and teaching studies in the Faculty of Education.
+David Juler was a lecturer in English language and literature, and teaching studies in the Faculty of Education, Burwood Teachers College, (now Deakin University.)
 In his retirement his interests include reading, gardening and oil painting.
 (Headlines 23 & 45)

-Elizabeth Kendal has 16 years experience as a full-time international religious liberty analyst and advocate, including 7 years as Principal Researcher and Writer for the World Evangelical Alliance Religious Liberty Commission.
-She is now an Adjunct Research Fellow in the Centre for the Study of Islam and Other Faiths at the Melbourne School of Theology, and the Director of Advocacy at Canberra-based Christian Faith and Freedom.
+Elizabeth Kendal has been working as an international religious liberty analyst and advocate since 1998.
+She served as the Principal Researcher and Writer for the World Evangelical Alliance Religious Liberty Commission (WEA RLC) from January 2002 until April 2009, when she resigned in order to work independently.
+(See Religious Liberty Prayer Bulletin.)
+She is an Adjunct Research Fellow in the Arthur Jeffery Centre for the Study of Islam at the Melbourne School of Theology.
 She comments on Jesus’ teaching on persecution; Headline 7.

-Jason Lau is a Melbourne photographer and artist.
-He has been an art and photography teacher at Oxley College.
+Jason Lau is a Melbourne based photographer.
+Coming from a fine-art background, Jason Lau has been creating art and cinematically inspired work through the photographic medium for over 15 years.
 Jason comments on “ Prayer – just between you and God.”
 (Headline 16)

 Kevin Maddock has worked as Field Director with Prison Fellowship Australia (Victoria,) coordinating volunteers who visit prisoners, and pastoring the Five 8 Program, a mentoring network for prisoners and ex-prisoners.
 Kevin himself started visiting prisons regularly in 1979 while farming in North East Victoria.
 He started a spiritual journey with the thought, “If the Good News isn’t relevant and life changing here in the prison then it is not relevant anywhere.”
 He started to see lives changed as men sought and found forgiveness through Jesus; and as they discovered God’s grace and peace in action in their lives.
 He is still on that journey.
 (Headline 31)

-Steve Messer has worked as a secondary teacher and as pastor of Warragul Community Church.
-He leads “Steve Messer’s Strange Country”, an award winning electric-acoustic band. (more) The band’s sound fuses elements of country, bluegrass, blues and gospel, and presents songs “rich in life’s joys and struggles, hard times, high hopes and the triumph of faith.”
+Steve Messer has worked as a secondary teacher in Nhill, Warragul and Drouin.
+He was pastor of Warragul Community Church for 8 years, and is now associate pastor at Packenham Baptist Church.
+He leads “Steve Messer’s Strange Country”, an award winning electric-acoustic band.
+The band’s sound fuses elements of country, bluegrass, blues and gospel, and presents songs “rich in life’s joys and struggles, hard times, high hopes and the triumph of faith.”
 Steve’s own song “Maybe today” tells how the hope of Jesus’ second coming is making a difference in the lives of people around the world and especially where it’s dangerous to be one of his followers.
-(This is the subject of Headline 49)
+(This is the subject of Headline 49.)

 Alan Nichols AM is a journalist, writer and Anglican Minister.
 He has a long history of involvement in social care in Australia and overseas.
 He has been director of The Mission of St James and St John, and has worked with refugees in Thailand and Ruwanda.
 He has served as a consultant to Government and other organisations on Ethics and Social Policy, including health care and refugee issues.
 (Headline 4.)